 Take the targets and the sessions and ‘un-match’ them… mix them up.
 Ask a judge who has not seen them to match the sessions to the targets.
 If there is no effect (meaning just confirmation bias), the judge’s matches will be no better than chance.
 Given 20 trials and only confirmation bias, a judge will not be able to match many more than two.
 If the effect is real, the judge’s matching will exceed chance.

-I have not done blind judging on my trials, but Targ has done it on a number of his trials, and his blind judging results showed odds of almost a million to one against chance9.
+I have not done blind judging on my trials, but Targ has done it on a number of his trials, and his blind judging results showed odds of almost a million to one against chance 9Russell Targ, The Reality of ESP, A Physicists’s Proof of Psychic Abilities, p.
+71, Hella Hammid “acheived statistical significance of almost one in a million [1.8 x 10-6] that her impressions could have occurred by chance”.

-I show you all the targets and sessions, so you cannot be a blind judge.
+I show you some targets and sessions, so you cannot be a blind judge.
 You can, however, perform a blind judging thought experiment.
-Take the above session received image, then compare it to my other 20 targets (currently unavailable), and ask yourself, which target does this best match?
-Were you a blind judge, do you think you would have selected the correct target from the 20 sessions?
-Clearly such a thought experiment is flawed, however its value shows that “stick w/something at the end” coupled with her drawings is not so vague that it would apply to most, or even many, or arguably even a few of the target sessions.
+Take the above session received image, then compare it to the other, and ask yourself, which target does this best match?
+Clearly such a thought experiment is flawed, however, its value shows that “stick w/something at the end” coupled with other drawings is not so vague that it would apply to a ladder or a picket fence, or any of the other sessions I offer below.

 Given that confirmation bias demands that of 20 trials a blind judge wouldn’t be able to match many more than two, of my 20 trials, do you think you would have correctly matched more than two?
 Yes, again a flawed question, but Targ’s blind judging has already established the overwhelming statistical significance against chance.